 To calculate the amount of heat released in a chemical reaction, use the equation Q = mc ΔT, where Q is the heat energy transferred (in joules), m is the mass of the liquid being heated (in kilograms), c is the specific heat capacity of the liquid (joule per kilogram degrees Celsius), and ΔT is the change in temperature of the liquid (degrees Celsius).

 Difference Between Heat and Temperature

 It's important to remember that temperature and heat are not the same thing.
-Temperature is a measure of how hot something is -- measured in degrees Celsius or degrees Fahrenheit -- while heat is a measure of the thermal energy contained in an object measured in joules.
+Temperature is a measure of how hot something is, measured in degrees Celsius or degrees Fahrenheit, while heat is a measure of the thermal energy contained in an object measured in joules.

 Specific Heat Capacity

-Calculating Heat Released
+Heat Released Calculator

 Imagine 100 g of an acid was mixed with 100 g of an alkali, which resulted in the temperature increase from 24 degrees C to 32 degrees C.

 The equation for a neutralization reaction between an acid and an alkali can be reduced to: